aserebryakov/aserebryakov.github.io/_posts/2024-08-08-analysing-race-conditions-with-uml.markdown

 ## Concurrency Is Hard

-Earlier or later each software engineer faces concurrent code execution.
+Sooner or later, every software engineer encounters concurrent code execution.

-When there is a concurrency there are race conditions.
+Where there is concurrency, there are race conditions.

-Debugging race conditions is sometimes fun, but mostly annoying and painful because of their inconsistent nature.
+Debugging race conditions can be fun at times, but it's mostly annoying and painful due to their inconsistent nature.

-> Best way to avoid debugging race conditions - eliminate them on design stage
+> The best way to avoid debugging race conditions is to eliminate them at the
+> design stage.

-In this post I will show you a simple trick that will help you to expose them using UML sequence diagrams.
+In this post, I will show you a simple trick that will help you expose race conditions using UML sequence diagrams.

 ## Example: Incrementing Non-Atomic Value From Several Threads

-Let's take a look on the following code example that may appear on job interview when you're asked about multithreading.
+Let's take a look at the following code example that might come up in a job interview when you're asked about multithreading.

 ```cpp
 #include <iostream>